acollign/netrunner-wiki/Getting-Started-with-Development.md

 Here are some easier / less complicated issues from our Issue Tracker than newer developers can look into in order to better learn the code base with an active example:

-* [#984](https://github.com/mtgred/netrunner/issues/984) - AstroScript Pilot Program can place tokens on scored agendas
+* [#1013](https://github.com/mtgred/netrunner/issues/1013) - Paige Piper prints the wrong card name when choosing to remove cards from Stack and shouldn't be preventable
-* [#902](https://github.com/mtgred/netrunner/issues/902) - Using Hades Shard against Haarpsichord Studios will allow the Runner to steal multiple agendas from Archives
+* [#700](https://github.com/mtgred/netrunner/issues/700) - Negative max hand size for the Runner at the end of their turn doesn't trigger a Corp win
-* [#816](https://github.com/mtgred/netrunner/issues/816) - Whirlpool firing when the only card in a server leaves players unable to end the run
+* [#523](https://github.com/mtgred/netrunner/issues/523) - Hosting cards doesn't check for uniqueness
 * [#322](https://github.com/mtgred/netrunner/issues/322) - add a "Thinking..." button to the UI.
 At the simplest, could simply print "____ is thinking" to `(system-msg)`.

-_Updated 29 November 2015_
+_Updated 21 December 2015_